 So what do we know about negligence?
 First, we know the defendant must have a duty to the plaintiff.
 Second, he or she has to have breached the duty.
 Finally, the breach has to have been the proximate cause of the plaintiff’s injuries (and, of course, the plaintiff actually has to have been injured).

 Norvell v.
 Fancy Creek Township, 130 Ill.
 App.
 3d 275, 474 N.E.2d 53 (Ct.App.
 Illinois, 1985).
-A motorcycle driven by Ronald M. Kreis and on which Craig A. Norvell, was a passenger, collided with a car driven by Shirley Fieten, at an intersection in Fancy Creek Township.
+A motorcycle driven by Ronald M. Kreis and on which Craig A. Norvell was a passenger collided with a car driven by Shirley Fieten at an intersection in Fancy Creek Township.
 Shirley was traveling north on Route 29 at a normal speed.
 The motorcycle approached on the Township road traveling west and entered the intersection without stopping.
-The car struck the motorcycle.
+The car struck the bike.

 A stop sign facing westbound on the Township road had been placed in the usual location.
 The Township had a duty to properly maintain the sign.
-They had permitted bushes to grow in front of the sign to the extent that the sign was obscured at a distance of 61 feet east of the stop sign.
-However, some 355 feet east of the stop sign, there was a visible sign warning travelers that there was a stop ahead.
+Township workers had permitted bushes to grow in front of the sign to the extent that it was obscured at a distance of 61 feet east of the stop sign.
+However, some 355 feet east of the stop sign, a visible sign warning travelers that there was a stop ahead.
 Expert testimony indicated that a stopping distance for an automobile traveling at 45 mph would be 323 feet.
-At the time of the collision, Craig and Ronnie were 13 and 15 years old, respectively.
+At the time of the collision, Craig and Ronnie – the boys on the bike – were 13 and 15 years old, respectively.

-Neither Craig nor Ronald could recall the accident.
-Craig had only passed through the intersection once before, and then he was a passenger in a vehicle traveling on Route 29 three weeks before the collision.
-However, Ronald’s sister lived south of the intersection a short distance, and that while driving in the area before the collision, he had made a wrong turn and had come upon Route 29.
+Neither Craig nor Ron could recall the accident.
+Craig had only passed through the intersection once before as a passenger in a vehicle traveling on Route 29 three weeks before the collision.
+Ron’s sister lived south of the intersection a short distance, and that while Ron was driving in the area before the crash, he had once made a wrong turn and had come upon Route 29.

 Craig, through a guardian, brought suit to recover for his injuries against the Township.
 After trial, the trial court entered a judgment in favor of the Township.